ROBO-ZACH/ZacharyTStone/README.md

 <!-- Add a Quotes section -->
 <h3 align="center">Random Quote:</h3>
 <blockquote>
-  "Meditate … do not delay, lest you later regret it."
+  "Where all think alike, no one thinks very much."
-<br>— The Buddha
+<br>— Walter Lippmann
 </blockquote>

-<h5 align="center"> This readme was last auto-magically 🪄 updated by ROBO_ZACH at 07:10 PM EST </h5>
+<h5 align="center"> This readme was last auto-magically 🪄 updated by ROBO_ZACH at 07:11 PM EST </h5>

 <hr/>